NEUROIMAGING / MAGNETIC RESONANCE

 - e.g. Magnevist (gadopentetate), Omniscan (gadodiamide), Dotarem (Gd-DOTA, gadoteric acid)

-- GBCAs are most commonly administered intravenously
+- GBCAs are typically administered intravenously

 - thanks to chelation, acute toxicity is reduced, and the elimination rate is increased ⇒ the chance of long-term toxicity is reduced